moysklad/api-remap-1.2-doc-in/source/includes/documents/_move.md

 with an array of Transfer items included in the request body.
 It is important to remember that the collection of items will be perceived as "all Transfer items" and will completely replace the existing collection when updating the object.
 Superfluous items are deleted, new ones are added, existing ones are changed.

-About working with Relocation fields can be read [here](../#kladana-json-api-general-info-additional-fields)
+[Learn more](../#kladana-json-api-general-info-additional-fields) about working with additional fields.

 ### Get Transfers